-Kiera was an Echols and a Ridley Holland-Blackburn Scholar from Takoma Park, Maryland.
-At UVa, she double majored in Environmental Sciences and Anthropology.
+Kiera was an Echols Scholar and a Ridley Holland-Blackburn Scholar from Takoma Park, Maryland.
+At UVA, she double majored in environmental science and anthropology.
 She conducted research on oyster filtration at the University of Maryland Horn Point Laboratory, and was a member of Hydra, the Women’s Club Ultimate Frisbee Team.
 Kiera also served as a tour guide for the University Guide Service.
-Additionally, she was the assistant stage manager for the Black Monologues, and mentored advisees from the OAAA Peer Advisor Program.
-After graduation she planned to work for a year and then attend graduate school in Marine Science and Marine Policy.
+Additionally, she was the assistant stage manager for The Black Monologues, and mentored advisees from the OAAA Peer Advisor Program.
+She is currently an Oceans Fellow and Project Associate with the Meridian Institute.

 Jacob was an Echols Scholar, Sylvia V. Terry Scholar, and Paige Pre-Medical Scholar, majoring in Chemistry and African-American & African Studies.
-Jacob’s thoughts his Ridley experience: “Coming from out of state, I was able to find my home on Grounds due in large parts to the OAAA Peer Advisor Program.
+When asked about his experience with Ridley, Jacob said, “Coming from out of state, I was able to find my home on Grounds due in large parts to the OAAA Peer Advisor Program.
 A resident advisor in my dorm, who was also a PA, became a great mentor and now my best friend.
 Since becoming PA, I have greatly appreciated my experience of giving back to underclassmen in the same enriching way I was able to receive.
-Being the inaugural recipient of the Ridley Scholarship named in honor of Sylvia V. Terry, who created the PA Program, I have enjoyed being apart of the Ridley family.
-I will be attending Meharry Medical College with a passion for primary care in serving the underserved.”
+Being the inaugural recipient of the Ridley Scholarship named in honor of Sylvia V. Terry, who created the PA Program, I have enjoyed being apart of the Ridley family.”
+Jacob is currently working on his M.D. at Meharry Medical College.

 Dominique was a Gregory Ledford Ridley Scholar from Baltimore, Maryland.
-She studied at the McIntire School of Commerce where she concentrated in Finance.
-She was also a Cognitive Science major, concentrating in Cognitive Psychology.
-During her time at UVA, she participated in the costume department of First Year Players, volunteered at a local preschool through Madison House, acted as a DJ on WXTJ student radio station, and worked at Morven Farm.
-In the fall semester of her Second Year she studies abroad with Semester at Sea, and after her third year studied abroad for three weeks in China learning about Chinese economics, business, and culture.
+She studied at the McIntire School of Commerce where she concentrated in finance.
+She was also a cognitive science major, concentrating in cognitive psychology.
+During her time at UVA, she was part of the costume department for First Year Players, volunteered at a local preschool through Madison House, acted as a DJ on WXTJ student radio station, and worked at Morven Farm.
+In the fall semester of her Second Year she studied abroad with Semester at Sea, and after her third year studied abroad for three weeks in China, learning about Chinese economics, business, and culture.
 Additionally, she interned at Facebook for two summers on the Global Marketing Solutions team.
-In regards to her future professional pursuits, she would like to either intersect business and technology or finance and real estate.

 Nena was a Ridley and University Achievement Scholar from Mechanicsville, VA.
-She pursued a major in Statistics with and Actuarial Finance concentration and a minor in Psychology.
-On Grounds, she was the Head Program director at Madison House for English Speakers of Other Languages.
+She pursued a major in statistics with an actuarial finance concentration and a minor in psychology.
+On Grounds, she was the Head Program Director at Madison House for English Speakers of Other Languages.
 Nina was also a statistics tutor and a group exercise instructor at the UVA Aquatics and Fitness Center.
-She also interned at Genworth Financial in the Actuarial Department where she further developed her technical, quantitative, and analytical skills while enhancing her insurance and product knowledge.
-Upon graduation, her plans were to pursue a career that focuses on quantitative business analysis an strategic planning.
+She interned at Genworth Financial in the Actuarial Department where she further developed her technical, quantitative, and analytical skills while enhancing her insurance and product knowledge.

 Ravynn was a University Achievement and Ridley-Reid scholar from Suffolk, Virginia.
-She double majored in French (in the Distinguished Majors Program) and Comparative Literature, and completed a Foreign Affairs minor.
+She double majored in French (Distinguished Majors Program) and comparative literature, and completed a foreign affairs minor.
 Through Ridley she was able to travel to France to study twice, the second time to begin researching francophone “bande-dessinee” (graphic novels), which were the subject of her thesis.
 Ravynn also worked as a volunteer intern with the Office of Admission Outreach Team and was involved in the Language Houses community.
 She was the RA of the French House, where she lived as a resident for two years.

 Tim was an Echols, Ridley, and University Scholar from Rustburg, Virginia.
-He majored in Political Philosophy, Policy, and Law, as well as Biology.
-He served as Chair of the University Judiciary Committee and a Resident Advisor in Housing and Residence Life.
+He majored in political philosophy, policy, and law, as well as biology.
+During his time at the university, Tim served as Chair of the University Judiciary Committee and was a Resident Advisor in Housing and Residence Life.
 He is pursuing work in campus life, and eventually plans to pursue a law degree.

 Taylor was an Echols, Ridley, and University Scholar from Sterling, Virginia.
-While at UVa, she pursued concentrations in Accounting and Marketing with a Business Analytics track in the McIntire School of Commerce, as well as a minor in Religious Studies.
+While at UVA, she pursued concentrations in accounting and marketing with a business analytics track in the McIntire School of Commerce, as well as a minor in religious studies.
 She was the Chief Operating Officer of an investment organization called Smart Woman Securities, and the Madison House head program director of Hoos Assisting with Life Obstacles (HALO).
 She interned in Ernst & Young’s risk advisory group out of the McLean, Virginia office.
-Upon graduation, she has accepted a management consulting job with Kurt Salmon.
+Upon graduation, she accepted a management consulting job with Kurt Salmon.

 Chelsea was an Echols and Ridley scholar from Richmond, Virginia.
-She majored in Political and Social Thought (Distinguished Majors program) and African-American Studies, while being enrolled in the Batten School of Public Policy’s Accelerated Master’s in Public Policy program.
+She majored in political and social thought (Distinguished Majors program) and African-American Studies, while being enrolled in the Batten School of Public Policy’s Accelerated Master’s program in public policy.
 She studied abroad in Australia, and interned with Verizon, which directly influenced her thesis which investigates the net neutrality debate in relation to African-Americans.
 On Grounds, she served as Chair of the Black Leadership Institute and Sexual Misconduct Board.
-Upon graduation in 2016 with her MPP, she hopes to enroll in law school part-time while working on the Hill to begin her career in policy.

 Alyssa Hester graduated as a Biomedical Engineering major and Engineering in Business minor.
 She was a Rodman Scholar as well as Ridley Scholar and past Virginia Space Grant Consortium Bridge Scholar.
 During the summer of 2012 she participated in the University of Virginia Research Experience for Undergraduates researching phage display-based functional proteomics.
 She participated in the International Summer Program at the Technische Universität Dortmund taking classes and conducting a microfluidics based research project.
 At the University she was active in the National Society of Black Engineers (NSBE) where she served as Finance Chair for two years as well as Madison House as a volunteer soccer coach.
 She plans on pursuing a M.S. in Systems Engineering.